paulscherrerinstitute/CIO_EVM/README.md

      with the wrapper HDL.
   3. Changes to the set of source files or constraints are propagated into the `sources.tcl` (CIO environment; top-level etc.) or `sources_mrf_evm_dc.tcl` (EVM-proper) scripts.

-Note that the names of the top-level ports must not be changed since they are referred- to from the MRF-supplied constraints file.